 1. Brand Awareness

-So if you’re using popular social media channels (such as Facebook and Twitter) to build brand awareness, then you need to know how Reach differs from Impressions.
+So if you’re using popular social media platforms (such as Facebook and Twitter) to build brand awareness, then you need to know how Reach differs from Impressions.
 Or else you will end up investing your time and effort in the wrong direction.
-Which may hurt your brand image rather than improving it in the eyes of your target audience.
+Which may hurt your brand image, and overall digital marketing strategy, rather than improving it in the eyes of your target audience.

 2. Audience Growth